axlecoffee/guildbot/SETUP.md

 **"MONGO_URL"** - contains the URL of your MongoDB server.
 You must include the database name after the URL so the project knows where to save data (e.g. mongodb://localhost:27017/guildbot; mongodb://localhost:27017/ being the URL and guildbot the database name.)

+**"MC_ACC_USERNAME"** - contains the email address of the minecraft account used for the guild chat bridge feature of the bot.

+**"MC_ACC_PASSWORD"** - contains the password of the minecraft account used for the guild chat bridge feature of the bot.

+**"MC_ACC_AUTHSERVER"** - specifies the auth server that the bot should use when logging in to the minecraft account.
+If the account is not migrated (a mojang account), use "mojang".
+If the account is migrated (to a microsoft account), use "microsoft".

 ## Additional confirugation - config.json file

 The **config.json** file is used for saving less sesitive configuration data.